keatonelvins/keatonelvins.github.io/_posts/2025-02-23-final-model.md

 >- KV deliberation
 ><author>@Teortaxes</author>

-The DS-MoE architecture has changed over time but the latest we know of comes from DeepSeek V3[^1].
+The DS-MoE architecture has changed over time, but the latest we know of comes from DeepSeek V3[^1].
 There are two core changes from the vanilla transformer (plus some norming tricks): each layer has the standard attention block replaced with a Multi-head Latent Attention (MLA) block and the FFN block with a DeepSeekMoE block (fine-grained experts with auxiliary-loss-free load balancing[^2]).

 ![DS-MoE Architecture](/assets/posts/deepseekmoe.png){:class="img-responsive"}